 H1A Sapien, part of the H1A-EK, is a visual scenario and BSP editor used to populate levels with objects, configure BSP cluster data like wind and sound environments, compile scripts, and more.
 Sapien shares some systems with Halo itself, including its AI system to support interactive AI scripting and debugging.
-Other systems, such as weather rendering, are not represented.

 It is roughly analagous to Forge found in later Halo titles, although the user cannot interact with the world as a player.
 Users primarily interact with Sapien's windows and menus, but the Game Window also includes a scripting console.

 debug_objects 1 default appearance, simply set the following globals: